secretGeek/til/sql_server/inline_min.md

 You will of course need to write your own compiler to use SQL Generics.

-Similarly if you want to use:
+Similarly if you want to use PARAMS, such as:

     CREATE function dbo.InlineMin<T>(PARAMS @val1 Array<T>)

-First class array handling is strangely absent from SQL even though it could fit so naturally with set-based processing.
+But "First-class" array handling is strangely absent from SQL even though it could fit so naturally with set-based processing.